kleveross/klever-model-registry/README.md

 klever-model-registry is an open-source model registry to manage machine learning model.

-klever-model-registry helps you exract Machine Learning/Deep Learning models, or convert model from source format to anothner format.
+klever-model-registry helps you exract Machine Learning/Deep Learning models, or convert model from source format to another format.

 ## Components

 * klever-model-registry: a API gateway for frontend.
-* klever-model-operator: a CRD controller of ModelJob to manager extraction and conversion of model.
+* klever-modeljob-operator: a CRD controller of ModelJob to manager extraction and conversion of model.

 ## Support model format for extract